I was glad to integrate your code into my C# application.

 I'm information hungry and always try to improve my skills.

-Apart from High school graduation, I have no specific certificate or title, but I can count on an enough sharp know-how (at least within the fields I don't worry to step into).
+Apart from High school graduation, I have no specific certificate or title, but I can count on an enough sharp know-how (at least within the fields I'm not worry to step into).